Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 This is first pieces of the new subfloor:

 You can see how we recessed the OSB into the joist bays.
-You can also see the landing stepdown.
+You can also see we need to eliminate the landing stepdown (top center).
 The basement stairs were located here on the north wall (the dining room table is now occupying that spot).
-When the basement stairs were in their original location this landing functioned as the first step down into the basement.
-Which also means the entry door used to be positioned six inches lower, but we raised it up in anticipation of eliminating the landing.
+When the basement stairs were in this location the landing functioned as the first step down into the basement.
+Which also means the entry door used to be positioned lower, but we have already raised it up in anticipation of eliminating the landing.

-At this point we were forced to make a detour.
-Some prior remodeler had removed the wall dividing the living room from the kitchen.
-A beam had been installed in its place.
-After we had stripped part of the floor adjacent to the north wall we found that there was no structure underneath the plate, where a post should be for the beam.
+But, at this point we were forced to make a detour.
+Some prior remodeler had removed the wall dividing the living room from the kitchen and a beam had been installed in its place.
+After we had stripped part of the floor adjacent to the north wall we found that there was no structure underneath the plate, where a post should continue down to support the beam.
 So what was holding the beam?

 Now were were curious.
 And troubled.
 With the heavy snow we had this winter the sheetrock covering the beam had developed cracks, and a couple of other cracks had appeared other places in the ceiling.
 Now we needed to know how this was structured (or even, if it was structured).